-Brand (1995) reported an onset of inhibition of respiration for TPMP+ or TPP+ concentrations >5-10 μ M. Several groups used considerably higher concentrations (Kamo et al 1979; Mootha et al 1996).
+Brand (1995) reported an onset of inhibition of respiration for TPMP+ or TPP+ concentrations $>5-10 \mu$ M.

+Several groups used considerably higher concentrations (Kamo et al 1979; Mootha et al 1996).
 On the other hand, the critical concentration might be considerable lower depending on the substrate applied (Mildaziene et al 1997).

-Figure 3: Inhibitory effect of TPP+ respiration in 32D cells.
-Comparison of respiration in various TPP+ without states (Controls) and with added TPP+ (15 μM).
-ROUTINE respiration of intact cells with substrate; endogenous Dig, digotonin, inducing a LEAK state after permeabilization with pyruvate and malate; D, ADP, activating OXPHOS; D, control versus TPP+ inhibition; G, glutamate; cytochrome succinate; Rot, rotenone.

-b: Comparison of normalized flux (OXPHOS) in controls without TPP $^+$ (Cont.) and with various TPP $^+$ concentrations.
-No inhibition was detectable up to 5 μ M TPP $^+$.
+Figure 3: Inhibitory effect of TPP+ on respiration in 32D cells. a: Comparison of cell respiration in various states without TPP+ (Controls) and with added TPP+ (15 μ M).
+Ce, ROUTINE respiration of intact cells with endogenous substrate; Dig, digotonin, inducing a LEAK state after permeabilization with pyruvate and malate; D, ADP, activating b: Comparison of normalized flux (OXPHOS) in controls without TPP+ (Cont.) and with various TPP+ concentrations.
+No inhibition was detectable up to 5 μ M TPP+.